Azure/azure-sdk-for-net/sdk/containerregistry/Azure.Containers.ContainerRegistry/README.md

 #### National Clouds

-To authenticate with a registry in a [National Cloud](https://docs.microsoft.com/azure/active-directory/develop/authentication-national-cloud), you will need to make the following additions to your configuration:
+To authenticate with a registry in a [National Cloud](https://docs.microsoft.com/azure/active-directory/develop/authentication-national-cloud), you will need to make the following additions to your client configuration:

 - Set the `AuthorityHost` in the credential options or via the `AZURE_AUTHORITY_HOST` environment variable
 - Set the `AuthenticationScope` in `ContainerRegistryClientOptions`